Moeinh77/Lightweight-Deep-Convolutional-Network-for-Tiny-Object-Recognition/README.md

-# Lightweight-Deep-Convolutional-Network-for-Tiny-Object-Recognition

-Implementation of paper :Lightweight Deep Convolutional Network for Tiny Object Recognition
+# Lightweight Deep Convolutional Network for Tiny Object Recognition

 ### Introduction
 In this paper,a Lightweight Deep Convolutional Neural Network architecture is proposed for tiny images codenamed “DCTI” to reduce significantly a number of parameters for such datasets.
 Additionally, we use batch-normalization to deal with